 Though they can be difficult to think about, these are important things to consider.
 Having a plan in place can help your family avoid having to make these decisions on your behalf.

 Another key aspect of planning for your future medical treatment is creating a health care power of attorney.
 This document allows you to name a person who will be in charge of making medical decisions on your behalf.
 A durable health care power of attorney allows this person to make such decisions in the event that you are incapacitated.

 Establishing a health care power of attorney can cover the inevitable gaps left by a health care directive.
 This allows you to have a solid plan for the unexpected.
 Contact DiPietro Law Group, PLLC to learn more about creating durable health care powers of attorney.

 In order to be valid, your health care directive must be in writing.
 You will also want to go over these documents with your family members, loved ones, doctors, and other relevant medical professionals.
 If you have established a health care agent via a durable health care power of attorney, you will also want to review your health care directive with him/her.

 Our firm can help you handle the proper forms and documents in creating your health care directives.
 If at any point you wish to change or alter your health care directive, we can help you make the necessary modifications.
-With more than 42 years of combined legal experience, our Fairfax estate planning lawyers understand the various processes involved.
+With over 60 years of combined legal experience, our Fairfax estate planning lawyers understand the various processes involved.
 We can help you clearly understand all of your options and work to create a plan that is tailored to your particular goals.

 Call us or fill out an online contact form to schedule a consultation with one of our health care directives lawyers in Fairfax today.